TheMorpheus407/Neural-Payload/README.md

 Neural Payload is a Neural Network written in PyTorch for generating website attack vectors for penetration tests.
 Neural Evaluator is a Neural Network for evaluating the success of a website attack.
 This project is a cooperation of C&M of the Institute for Technology in Karlsruhe, Germany and IC-Consult.
 It was created as part of the master thesis of Cedric Mössner.

+** PLEASE NOTE that this repo contains ALL the files, I used while working on the project.
+There are multiple executables, helping scripts as well as networks and multiple text-files containing data or config.
+Clean-Up could be done, however, I decided against it, so everyone can test for themselves, all my work can be seen and my mistakes can be comprehended and fixed.
+Thus, this is more to be considered, research in work in progress as a finished project.
+So please use with caution!!!
+However, feel free to improve, fork, create pull requests or whatever your heart (or brain) tells you to do.
+Also, please refer to my thesis.
+**

 There are many versions:
 - Reinforcement Learning Neural Payload
     - Does Reinforcement Learning supervised based on a payload list